Updated March 18, 2026

 How to avoid

-Bring a small personal umbrella, not a tent or gazebo.
-Rent sunbeds from authorized beach vendors.
+Bring a small personal umbrella and towel, not a tent or gazebo.
+Rent sunbeds from authorized beach vendors if you want a proper setup.

 €1,000